Mjz86/c_colon/mcc.md

-- mostly_functional:
+- `mostly_functional`:

- a function f is mostly_functional if The    returned or outputed value ( via  out)  by a call to f depends exclusively on, The values of its direct function arguments,The values of any non-volatile global, static, or thread-local memory observed at the time of the call, The values of any memory locations pointed to by its arguments (provided those locations are not volatile).
+ a function f is `mostly_functional` if The    returned or outputed value ( via  out)  by a call to f depends exclusively on, The values of its direct function arguments,The values of any non-volatile global, static, or thread-local memory observed at the time of the call, The values of any memory locations pointed to by its arguments (provided those locations are not volatile).

   f performs no write operations to any memory location visible outside its own activation record, including, global, static, or thread-local objects, Memory pointed to by its arguments (even if the arguments are non-const pointers), but excluding out and inout argument's value.